|

 Flon’s flag and the Ancestors “live free or die”

 principle and heavy example.
-Our ancestors would not reconcile with
+Our ancestors would not reconcile

-Are today’s Haitians to live in discord with the legacy the
+Are today’s Haitians to live in discord with the legacy

-BE “Haitian.”
+still BE “Haitian.”

-There is a humiliation still to be erased in this current coup d’etat
+There is a humiliation still to be erased in this current coup

-struggle.
-President Preval has begun the process on behalf of the
+d’etat struggle.
+President Preval has begun the process

-people of Haiti at his inaugural.
+on behalf of the people of Haiti at his inaugural.
+THERE,

-THERE, he made three critical points.
+he made three critical points.

 MINUSTHA was clearly informed Haiti prefers tractors and bulldozers